wobuhuiya/Online-Review-Analysis/README.md

 # Online-Review-Analysis
-Data and code for "Online Review-driven Customer Segmentation and Need Analysis: A Framework Based on Network Construction and Embedding"

-We only show 100 online reviews here
+Data and code for our paper submitted to Journal of Mechnical Design entitled "Customer Segmentation and Need Analysis Based on Sentiment Network of Online Reviewers and Graph Embedding".
+At this stage, we uploaded the first 100 online reivews.
+Once the paper is accepted, all data will be relesed and the public can access it freely for research purposes.